MK316/MK316.github.io/README.md

 ### Weblog: _Learn coding for language research and education_
 ---
 ~~~
->> Dec.2022
+>> Jan.2023
->> What's NEW?
+>> Happy New Year to everyone!
 I'm literally in love with chatGPT!
 This OpenAI model has really come in handy for me.
 You should try it RIGHT NOW.
->> Wish you a happy new year!
-See you in 2023.
+>> Wish you a fulfilling year of 2023.
 ~~~